VadymSachenko/TechWriteIt/blog/2023-09-20-what-are-documentation-style-guides-and-why-you-should-use-them.md

 **Interoperability**: Aligning with a widely recognized style guide enhances the likelihood that your documentation will be interoperable with other projects and industry standards, improving usability and acceptance.

 **Automated checks**: For well-known style guides like Google and Microsoft, there are ways to adopt them through automation, using tools such as the [Vale linter](https://vale.sh/).
-If you want to start using Vale, refer to the [Install and configure Vale](/docs/docusaurus/features/install-and-configure-vale) instructions.

 ### Weaknesses of using an existing style guide